 THAILAND BIRDING TOUR: DETAILED ITINERARY

-From Bangkok, we will drive southwestwards to the shores of the Gulf of Thailand at Pak Thale, an area of marshy pools, mangroves, mudflats, shrimp-ponds and saltpans.
+From Bangkok, we will drive southwestwards to the shores of the Gulf of Thailand at Pak Thale, an area of marshy pools, mangroves, mudflats, shrimp ponds and saltpans.

 The numbers and diversity of wintering waders from northern Asia make a visit to this area an exciting experience.
 Best of all, the rare Spoon-billed Sandpiper has begun wintering in this area in recent years and it is quite possible to see up to five or more of these bizarre little waders here.
 Our second main quarry will be the rare Nordmann’s Greenshank, an endangered species whose world population is estimated to be just 1000 birds.
 Nordmann’s Greenshank breeds in the remote forest bogs of northern Sakhalin island and on the adjacent shores of the bleak Sea of Okhotsk and winters or migrates through scattered sites across southern Asia, this being one of the most accessible and reliable.
 Great Knot is regularly present and we also have a good chance of picking up the rare Asian Dowitcher, which migrates through the Gulf of Thailand at this time of year.

-Passerines include Barn Swallow, Streak-eared and Yellow-vented Bulbuls, Oriental Magpie-Robin (the emblem of the Bangkok Bird Club), Siberian Stonechat, Golden-bellied Gerygone (this sole Asian representative of an otherwise Australo-Papuan family inhabits the mangrove scrubland), Plain Prinia, Common Tailorbird, Oriental Reed and Dusky Warblers, Pied Fantail, Asian Pied and Black-collared Starlings, Common and White-vented Mynas, Black Drongo, Long-tailed Shrike, Eastern Jungle Crow, Olive-backed Sunbird and Eurasian Tree and Plain-backed Sparrows.
+Passerines include Barn Swallow, Streak-eared and Yellow-vented Bulbuls, Oriental Magpie-Robin (the emblem of the Bangkok Bird Club), Amur Stonechat, Golden-bellied Gerygone (this sole Asian representative of an otherwise Australo-Papuan family inhabits the mangrove scrubland), Plain Prinia, Common Tailorbird, Oriental Reed and Dusky Warblers, Pied Fantail, Asian Pied and Black-collared Starlings, Common and White-vented Mynas, Black Drongo, Long-tailed Shrike, Eastern Jungle Crow, Olive-backed Sunbird and Eurasian Tree and Plain-backed Sparrows.

-Thailand: Day 2 This morning we will again visit Pak Thale and later Laem Pak Bia, an area consisting of mangrove creeks, saltpans and a sandy spit, where we should find roosting Greater Crested, Lesser Crested, Caspian, Common and Little Terns, and a number of wintering Lesser Black-backed Gulls (of the interesting form taimyrensis, which may represent a hybrid population with Vega Gull).
-With luck, we will find a Pallas’s (or Great Black-headed) or a Black-tailed Gull as well.
-The two most exciting species here are the increasingly rare Malaysian Plover and ‘White-faced Plover’, which may represent a distinct species that differs subtly in appearance from Kentish Plover.
-We may also see Pacific Reef Egret, Eurasian Whimbrel and Bar-tailed Godwit.
+Thailand: Day 2 This morning we will again visit Pak Thale and also an area of mangrove creeks, saltpans and a sandy spit at Laem Phak Bia, where we should find roosting Greater Crested, Lesser Crested, Caspian, Common and Little Terns.
+Rare wintering possibilities include Lesser Black-backed Gull (of the interesting form taimyrensis, which may represent a hybrid population with Vega Gull), Pallas’s and Black-tailed Gulls.
+The two most exciting species here are the increasingly rare Malaysian Plover and White-faced Plover, the latter now recognized as a distinct species that differs subtly in appearance from Kentish Plover.
+We may also see Pacific Reef Heron, Eurasian Whimbrel and Bar-tailed Godwit.

-From Pak Thale, we continue on our way to Kaeng Krachan National Park for a three nights stay.
+Afterwards, we continue on our way to Kaeng Krachan National Park for a three nights stay.

 Thailand: Days 3-4 Kaeng Krachan National Park is situated on the eastern side of the remote Tenasserim mountain range near the Burmese border.
 The National Park was established in 1981, after a visit to the area by the King of Thailand, and is the largest in the country, over 3000 square kilometres (1158 square miles) in extent, encompassing a wide range of forest habitats and possessing the richest forest avifauna in the entire country.